Matt-McAuley/matt-mcauley.github.io/_projects/Exercise_Engine.md

 of the main methods we learned in class for building an effective IR system.
 It then uses cosine similarity between document embeddings to return the top 5 most similar results that fit within the filters provided by the frontend.
 For the drop-down querying, it uses a document-document similarity matrix to determine the most similar exercises to the one picked from the dataset.
 For the ad-hoc querying, it uses a term-document similarity matrix to determine the most similar exercises the words in the query.
 The JSON response returned to the frontend also contains the exercise description, muscle groups, equipment used, most relevant YouTube search, and similarity score.
-The reviews displayed are crowdsourced from[bodybuilding.com](https://bodybuilding.com).
+The reviews displayed are crowdsourced from [bodybuilding.com](https://bodybuilding.com).

 We decided to use webscraping to acquire our dataset because we had difficulty finding any pre-existing datasets that were suitable for our project on websites such as kaggle.
 Our professor prohibited simple table lookups such as returning exercises that used the same body part, and we instead had to do some sort of text mining.
 Webscraping allowed us to get a decent sized corpus of exercises with long enough